Medical Care for Birds and Exotic Animals

 Clinical exam/preventive medicine

 The clinical exam is the first step of a complete medical exam.
-It allows the veterinarian to gather pertinent information in order to establish a diagnosis or a clinical impression.
+It allows the veterinarian to gather relevant information to establish a diagnosis or a clinical impression.

 The clinical exam allows the veterinarian to establish a list of problems, and to suggest a list of possible diagnoses.
-The clinical exam is the pivot of clinical image that the veterinarian attempts to draw in order to recommend an appropriate treatment.
-At the conclusion of a clinical exam, the veterinarian may propose complementary tests to complete the clinical image.
-It is important to note that the information provided by a complementary test reflects the condition of the animal at the moment the test is taken.
-Some complementary tests may need to be repeated in time to establish the trend of an illness or to carry out a follow-up exam.
-The complementary tests that are commonly used in avian and exotic animal medicine are detailed below.
+The clinical exam is the backbone of the clinical picture that the veterinarian attempts to draw in order to recommend an appropriate treatment.
+At the conclusion of a clinical exam, the veterinarian may propose complementary tests to complete the clinical picture.
+It is important to note that the information provided by complementary testing reflects the condition of the animal at the moment of the test.
+Some complementary tests may need to be repeated over time to establish the trend of an illness or to carry out a follow-up exam.
+The complementary tests commonly used in avian and exotic animal medicine are detailed below.

 Aviculture examination